-Even though there are some similarities such as dragons dancing through parades, decorating houses with red, and cooking a bunch of food, in each country, there are also some typical differences reflecting the cultural characteristics of the country.
+Even though there are some similarities such as dragons dancing through parades, decorating houses with red, and cooking a bunch of foods, in each country, there are also some typical differences reflecting the cultural characteristics of the country.

 Well, Welcome to Vietnam!
 In this article, I would like to introduce you some specialties of Vietnamese Lunar New Year.